Create Your First Agent

 Choose a Model

 TeamDay supports multiple AI models across providers.
-Set the model field when creating an agent or character.
+Set the model field when creating an agent.

 Claude (Anthropic) — Default Provider